Skylar Wallace

-Maelynn "Skylar" Wallace (born January 4, 2000) is an American professional softball player for the Bandits of the Athletes Unlimited Softball League (AUSL).
+Maelynn Skylar Wallace (born January 4, 2000) is an American professional softball player for the Chicago Bandits of the Athletes Unlimited Softball League (AUSL).
 She played college softball at Alabama and Florida.
 She was named the NFCA National Player of the Year in 2023.

 High school career

 Wallace attended Etowah High School in Woodstock, Georgia.
 During her high school career she was a four-time Etowah High School MVP, three-time all-state honoree, the 2015 5A Region Player of the Year and 2017 7A Region Player of the Year.
 She led Etowah High School to a second-place finish at the GHSA State Championship as a senior in 2018.
 She was ranked No. 3 in FloSoftball Hot 100 ranking for the class of 2018.
 On November 8, 2017, she signed her national letter of intent with Alabama.